aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/others/_index.md

 ---
-title: "Aspise.Cells Cloud Web API – Other Features: Health Check, Get Public Key"
+title: "Aspose.Cells Cloud API – Other Features (Health Check, Public Key, Access Token)"
 linktitle: "Other Features"
-ArticleTitle: "Other Features: Health Check, Get Public Key"
+ArticleTitle: "Other Features: Health Check, Public Key, Access Token"
 second_title: "Document"
 type: docs
 url: /other-features/
-keywords: "Aspose.Cells, Cloud API, health check, public key, access token, Excel, REST"
+keywords: "Aspose.Cells Cloud, health check, public key, access token, OAuth2, Excel, REST API"
-description: "Explore Aspose.Cells Cloud other features: health‑check endpoint, public key retrieval, and token generation to secure your Excel API integrations."
+description: "Learn how to use Aspose.Cells Cloud other features such as the health‑check endpoint, public key retrieval, and OAuth 2.0 access token generation to secure Excel API integrations."
 weight: 180
 ---

 **Prerequisites** – To use the features listed below you must have a valid Aspose Cloud subscription and an active **Client ID** / **Client Secret** pair for authentication.

-These “Other Features” provide essential support operations for the Aspose.Cells Cloud API, such as confirming service availability, retrieving cryptographic keys, and obtaining access tokens.
-They are typically called before working with workbook‑related endpoints.
+These other features provide essential support operations for the Aspose.Cells Cloud API, including confirming service availability, retrieving cryptographic keys, and obtaining access tokens.
+They are typically invoked before using workbook‑related endpoints.

 - **[Aspose.Cells Cloud Health Check](https://docs.aspose.cloud/cells/check-cloud-service-health/)**
   Verify that the Aspose.Cells Cloud service is reachable and operating correctly.
 A successful call returns **HTTP 200** with JSON `{ "status": "OK" }`.
 Use this endpoint early in your workflow to avoid unnecessary failures.